aldinia/prism-specs/README.md

 fake_ultra.pm

-145 agents, each one connnect with 2-4 other agents
+145 agents, each one connnected with 2-4 other agents
 # prism-specs